-Workers say railroads’ push for efficiency became too much
+Workers Say Railroads’ Efficiency Push Became Too Much

 “They had to cut infected tissue out in my leg,” Christenson said.

-Railroad workers and their families, many of whom asked to remain anonymous for fear of reprisals, said similar attendance policies, which are partly intended to manage the industry’s labor shortfall, had resulted in workers missing important life events.
+Railroad workers and their families, many of whom asked to remain anonymous for fear of reprisals, said similar attendance policies, which are partly intended to manage the industry’s labor shortfall, had resulted in workers’ missing important life events.
+This year, for example, BNSF Railway introduced a new point system for some employees, according to a February memo obtained by The New York Times.
+Under the policy, workers were awarded 30 points to start with and would lose points — from 2 to 10 — for scheduling a day off for a variety of reasons, including a family emergency, sickness or fatigue.
+They lose even more points for being unavailable at the last minute.

+When workers run out of points, they face escalating penalties, starting with a 10-day suspension, followed by a 20-day suspension and ending with possible firing.
+Workers can earn back points by being available for two weeks straight.

+BNSF said Thursday that the policy was “designed to improve the consistency of crews being available for their shifts” and to give employees more “predictability and transparency” regarding their schedules.
+It said that the program was achieving those goals but that revisions had been made to give employees more flexibility.

 Shippers have grown frustrated, too.

-Rail cars full of grain sat at production facilities in the Midwest for weeks at a time this year, far longer than typical, said Max Fisher, the chief economist and treasurer for the National Grain and Feed Association.
+Rail cars full of grain sat at production facilities in the Midwest for weeks at a time earlier this year, far longer than typical, said Max Fisher, the chief economist and treasurer for the National Grain and Feed Association.

 Chemical manufacturers, which rely on freight rail to move their products, have grown increasingly frustrated with the carriers since December, according to three surveys by the American Chemistry Council, an industry association.
 The latest, conducted in July, found that 46% of the companies felt that rail service was getting worse, while only 7% said it was improving.

 “Freight rail has been a constant thorn in our side and been a significant challenge for our members for quite some time,” said Chris Jahn, the organization’s chief executive.
 While the labor agreement announced Thursday may avert a strike, it is unlikely to resolve the deeper issues that have put unions and rail carriers on a collision course.
 Even if carriers wanted to turn back the clock on efforts to increase efficiency, they would have shareholders to answer to.

 After Bill Ackman, the activist investor, won a proxy battle over the freight carrier Canadian Pacific a decade ago, the company hired Hunter Harrison, who pioneered PSR, as its CEO.
 Harrison imposed the system there and then at CSX after joining that company in 2017, prompting investors to pressure other carriers to follow suit to eke out similar efficiencies.